ThinkingInTypes/ThinkingInTypes.github.io/Chapters/08_Generics.md

     ...
 ```

-This can make the code more self-documenting, especially if there are multiple type parameters that have roles (key vs value, input vs output, etc.).
+This can make the code more self-documenting, especially if there are multiple type parameters that have roles (key vs. value, input vs. output, etc.).
 Python 3.12+ will even allow using these names in the syntax (like `def func[KeyType, ValueType](...) -> ...:`), which encourages descriptive names.
 In current Python, you can still achieve clarity by the variable name itself (e.g., `KeyType = TypeVar('KeyType')`) though the external name in the code is what you use.